bakshienator77/Stealthy-Terrain-Aware-Reconnaissance-and-Search/README.md

 ### Run the STAR algorithm and recreate ablation experiments

-In order to download the repo, download the file `star.zip` ONLY.
-It contains this repo (minus the `star.zip` file itself of course)

 In order to run the repo the dependencies are ROS melodic and python2.7 with numpy, matplotlib and PIL.

 To recreate the experiments or just run the algorithm you should use docker:
 - Install docker following this link: https://docs.docker.com/engine/install/
-- It is possible the above hyperlink has not rendered due to the anonymization process which disallows links.
-You can just google how to install docker and follow the official documentation.
 - Recommended OS is Ubuntu 18.04
 - Then run the following command to download the necessary image and start the container
 ```